HOW TO Create a Process Landscape Diagram

 The benefits of creating a process map are:

-- A lot of roles in the organization (COO, CFO, CIO, administrator, supplier, manager, architect) have much quicker access to information to make decisions.
+• Many organizational roles (COO, CFO, CIO, administrator, supplier, manager, architect) have much quicker access to information to make decisions.

-- You as an architect give ideas to others that also could be visualized.
+• As an architect, you give ideas to others that could be visualized.

 Managing Processes